Skykeiron/SoundAlerts/README.md

 - A notification if you haven't received an Experience Drop for that period of time.

 ## Combat
-- A notification for when your health drops under a customizable amount.
-- A notification for when your prayer drops under a customizable amount.
+- A notification for when your Hitpoints & Prayer drop under a certain threshhold.

 ![img.png](img.png)